ossef/EPN_Research/README.md

 [1] "Energy Packet Networks with general service time distribution", Youssef AIT EL MAHJOUB, Hind CASTEL-TALEB and Jean-Michel FOURNEAU".
 In, 28th International Symposium on Modeling, Analysis, and Simulation of Computer and Telecommunication Systems, MASCOTS, 2021.

-[2] "Evaluation de performances pour réseaux IT économes en énergie", Youssef AIT EL MAHJOUB and Jean-Michel FOURNEAU".
+[2] "Performance evaluation of Green IT networks", Youssef AIT EL MAHJOUB.
 In Phd-thesis, Chapter 8. https://theses.fr/2021UPASG011